Room on this beach for everyone and thier dog.

 Brancaster beach looking from west to east.
 The tide is out on this image, so plenty of room for windbreakers and sandcastles.
-The rocks in the foreground are those visible in the distance on the east to west image above.
+The rocks in the foreground are those visible in the distance on the east to west image below.

 Rob Williamson took this amazing aerial photo of Brancaster beach at sunset.
 This is one of many great images created by Rob using his drone in the area.
 Rob is the General manager of the White Horse pub.